youngeunkwon0405/RL/docs/guides/grpo-deepscaler.md

 uv run examples/convert_dcp_to_hf.py --config=results/grpo-deepscaler-1.5b-8K/step_240/config.yaml --dcp-ckpt-path=results/grpo-deepscaler-1.5b-8K/step_240/policy/weights --hf-ckpt-path=results/grpo-deepscaler-1.5b-8K/step_240/hf
 ```

 When running the next command, we use the Hugging Face checkpoint as the initial checkpoint.
 We train with an 8K context window for 240 steps, a 16K context window for 290 steps, and a 24K context window for 50 steps.
 We run all experiments on a single 8XH100 80GB node.
-The minimum requirement for training is 8XA100 80GB for 8K training and 8XH100 80GB for 16K and 24K training.
+The minimum requirement for training on 8XA100 80GB nodes is one node for 8K training two 8XA100 80GB for 16K and 24K training.

 ## Training Curve
 When using the above commands, we get the following training curve: